-Biomedical engineers typically need a bachelor’s degree in biomedical engineering or bioengineering, or in a related engineering field.
-Some positions may require a graduate degree.Pay
+Bioengineers and biomedical engineers typically need a bachelor’s degree in bioengineering or biomedical engineering or in a related engineering field.
+Some positions require a graduate degree.Pay